 In addition to whisky, their cocktail menu features their own drinks plus classics.
 They are currently running their springtime menu with creative cocktails like the Sultan of Swing with its Kalamata infused gin, Japanese mirin, orange blossom water, simple syrup and citrus.
-Up my usual tricks, I started with my standard.
+Up to the usual tricks, I started with my standard.
 They delivered an excellent martini made with a gin from Brittany, St Maudez.
 These days it’s not often I get a martini made with something I’ve never tried, so bonus points there.
-I followed up with a old fashioned, thinking that would be a good way to appreciate one of the French whiskies.
+I followed up with an old fashioned, thinking that would be a good way to appreciate one of the French whiskies.
 Indeed, it was a very nice way to enjoy a bourbon barrel aged whisky from the same Breton distillery, Glann Ar Mor.
 I also appreciate the nice touches like the classy coupes of almonds that accompany the drinks.
 All of this at 10 to 12 euros for a cocktail is a most excellent price given the lux surrounds and service.

 In short: they are they ticking all the boxes with location, service and price/quality as well as taking a current tendency for a focus on French products and making it even more relevant with the whisky niche.
-Really, what’s not to like?!
+Really, what’s not to like‽

 Les Passerelles at Hotel Parister